 This low-level function allows, in some specific configurations, the automatic reconnection of client machines in the case of unexpected disconnection.

 When the option (global for all client machines) is checked, the automatic client reconnection feature is used as soon as a client connection is lost.
-There is only one
+There is only one attempt: if the reconnection fails, an error -10002 is returned.
+If it is successful, an alert dialog box is displayed and a notification icon appears in the Windows task bar.
 For the automatic client reconnection feature to be available, the server-side timeout must be set to a value higher than 1 minute.